 - Amicable Exes: Both Barbara and Kori are friendly with Dick, and are supportive of his new relationship with Shawn Tsang.
 Shawn herself, in Seeley's last issue, makes it clear that she wants Dick to be happy, and their final break-up is ultimately down to things in their lives making a working relationship too difficult, rather than an issue with one-another.

-- Bat Family Crossover: "Night of the Monster Men", which began in late September and ended in early October, running through rotating issues of Batman (Rebirth), Nightwing, and Detective Comics (Rebirth), in that order.
+- Bat Family Crossover: "Night of the Monster Men", which began in late September and ended in early October, running through rotating issues of Batman (Tom King), Nightwing, and Detective Comics (Rebirth), in that order.
 The cast of all the books join forces to battle Dr. Hugo Strange and an army of kaiju threatening Gotham during a massive storm.